 Domain registration

-The plantsneedco2.org domain was originally registered on May 26, 2009; as of its last update (August 25 2009) it shows H. Leighton Steward as the registrant, using a networksolutionsprivateregistration.com email address and the Network Solutions business address.
+The plantsneedco2.org domain was originally registered on May 26, 2009; as of its August 25 2009 update it showed H. Leighton Steward as the registrant, using a networksolutionsprivateregistration.com email address and the Network Solutions business address.

 Earlier, registration information reportedly tied it to Quintana Minerals Corporation, which "provides oil and gas exploration services to the energy sector" and "offers crude oil and natural gas production services."[3]